lzw108/FMD/README.md

 ## News

 📢 *Apr.
-2026*: The papers "All That Glisters Is Not Gold: A Benchmark for Reference-Free Counterfactual Financial Misinformation Detection" and "Same Claim, Different Judgment: Benchmarking Scenario-Induced Bias in Multilingual Financial Misinformation Detection" were accepted by ACL 2026 and ACL 2026 Findings separately.
+2026*: The papers "All That Glisters Is Not Gold: A Benchmark for Reference-Free Counterfactual Financial Misinformation Detection" and "Same Claim, Different Judgment: Benchmarking Scenario-Induced Bias in Multilingual Financial Misinformation Detection" have been accepted by ACL 2026 and ACL 2026 Findings separately.

 📢 *Feb.
 2026*: New shared task related to financial misinformation detection, the details can be found at https://sites.google.com/view/icwsm-2026-fmd/home.